Table of Contents

 D = diameter of the test specimen (mm)

-t = thickness of the test specimen measured at the centre (mm)
+t = thickness of the test specimen measured at the center (mm)

 5. Ring Shear Test